ViacomInc/data-point/packages/data-point/README.md

     a: 1
   }

-  // merges the ReducerObject with
+  // merges the object reducer with
   // accumulator.value
   const reducer = assign({
     c: '$b.c'